ryse2d/ryse2d-x-3rd-party-libs-src/README.md

 This repository is needed for ryse2d-x developers and/or people who want to:

 * generate a updated version of a certain library (eg: upgrade libpng 1.6.2 to 1.6.14)
-* port ryse2d-x to other platforms (eg: port it to Android ARM64, or Tizen, etc)
+* port ryse2d-x to other platforms (eg: port it to Android ARM64, or Xbox One, etc)
 * generate DEBUG versions of all the 3rd party library